diazgarcia/diazgarcia.github.io/team/index.md

 ### Postdoc - Phenomics

 We have an open postdoc position (2 years, renewable up to 4 years as post-doc) to work in the development and implementation of high-throughput, high-dimensional phenotyping strategies in grapes.
-This research project will involve the deployment of rovers and UAVs in the vineyard for LIDAR data acquisition, the establishment of stations for leaf phenotyping, and a variety of other phenomics pipelines.
-The postdoc will work on a diverse collection of Vitis germplasm, including major cultivars, as well as wild species of relevance for breeding.
+This research project will involve the deployment of rovers and UAVs in the vineyard for LIDAR data acquisition, the establishment of stations for leaf and root phenotyping, and a variety of other phenomics procedures.
+Phenotyping data will be coupled with molecular information for gene mapping and marker-assisted breeding.
+The postdoc will work on a diverse collection of *Vitis* germplasm, including major cultivars, as well as wild species of relevance for breeding.
 The postdoc will be expected to share findings with stakeholders at grower meetings and outreach events, supporting the mentoring of students, and publishing results in peer-reviewed journals.
-We expect a strong collaboration with the [Earles Lab](https://wineserver.ucdavis.edu/people/mason-earles#/).
 Stipend and benefits will be [standard for UC Davis](https://gradstudies.ucdavis.edu/understanding-your-student-salary).
 Potential exists for a permanent position, after the postdoc, if candidate can successfully lead the area of phenomics and work as a team member with the rest of the grapevine breeding group.

 #### Qualifications

- - Strong background in computer science, engineering, programming (experience in plant biology/genetics/genomics is a big plus)
+ - Strong background in plant breeding, plant genomics, quantitative genetics, or related area, with experience running sensors, image analysis, UAVs, or other phenomics pipelines
  - Excellent written and verbal communication skills
  - Having published at least one research article as first/corresponding author